Joseph-Njoro/100daysofALXSE/README.md

 - Document each day's progress in this README.md file

 ## Progress
-### Day 1:  UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity
+:  UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity
 - Completed [Relearning-C_from_scratch]
 - Learned about [C:syntax,theory,variables,itertions]